clamsproject/wfe-pipeline-runner/README.md

 Here we run the pipeline on a directory instead of on a file, in which case the pipeline will apply to all files in the directory.
 Results will be written to `out-tokenizer`.

-We can now follow this up y running Spacy in batch after taking down the containers for the previous step.
+We can now follow this up by running Spacy in batch after taking down the containers for the previous step.

 ```bash
 $ docker-compose down